 AIM was formally recognised as a speciality in 2009, having previously been a subspeciality of General Internal Medicine (GIM).
 This was in response to the growing need for a senior medical presence supervising acute medical takes within an AMU environment.
 Over recent years, Wales has expanded the number of training posts in this evolving field in recognition of the increasing number of appointments of Acute Physicians nationally.

 Training in AIM in Wales

-In Wales we currently have 12 training posts of five years duration.
-Entry to the Acute Medicine higher training programme can either be from Core Medical Training (CMT) or Acute Care Common Stem (ACCS).
+In Wales we currently have 16 training posts of four years duration.
+Entry to the Acute Medicine higher training programme can either be from Internal Medicine Training (IMT) or Acute Care Common Stem (ACCS).

 Our training programme is exciting and varied.
 The experience it offers is unique as it allows rotation through different specialties at registrar level in a variety of work settings and intensities.
 It also offers the opportunity for trainees to develop their own area of interest or special skill whilst satisfying the core curriculum requirements.